 The line of trees behind their fences just after planting.

 In the spring of 2018, we planted the beginnings of our own orchard, 32 fruit trees.
 This initial planting included 12 apple, 9 pear, 9 plum, and even 2 peach trees, using about twenty total cultivars (varieties) of trees.
 We did our best to pick trees that would be cold hardy and those that would be more resistant to disease and pests, though only time will tell as to how well these trees do at our site.
 The orchard has been planted as a single long row of trees through a hay field along the gravel laneway that leads across our property.
 Each tree is individually caged to protect it against the very high local deer population.
 As time permits, we will fill in the spaces between the trees with a hedge of other edible and useful plants, as Stefan does at Miracle Farm.

 The first flower blooms in the orchard.

 In the fall of 2018 we are installing the infrastructure for a large garden, with 8′ tall deer fencing around a space of 80’x160′, about 1/3 of an acre.
 Here we will grow a large vegetable garden, a variety of perennials that need protection from the local wildlife, as well as a nursery where we will grow more trees and other plants that will later be planted out into the orchard.
 As the garden develops, we will provide steady updates.

 For the time being our 20 acres of hay fields are cut each year for one of the local beef cattle farmers.
-We intend to add our own livestock into the mix in coming years.
+We intend to add our own livestock into the mix starting in 2019.